-Bolus practice: NOTE: Make sure that you are not connected to your pump while practicing.
-Going through the menus, program a 2.0 unit Normal bolus now.
-Check here if you were able to program it.
-Using the EXPRESS BOLUS button B , program a 2.0 unit Normal bolus now.
-Check here if you were able to program it.

-Normal meal bolus practice using exchanges

-Choose a meal you might eat and fill in the blanks.

-Food: exchange:

-1 000 exchange:

-exchange:

-total exchanges:

-You will take units of insulin for each exchang
+Bolus practice:

 Normal meal bolus using carbohydrate counting

 Lydia has been taught that she needs to take 1 unit of insulin for every 10 grams of carbohydrate.
 This is her insulin to carbohydrate ratio.
 For dinner she will have:

 4 oz. broiled chicken 0 grams

 2/3 cup of rice 30 grams

 1/2 cup cooked broccoli 5 grams

 1 oz. dinner roll 15 grams

 1 tsp margarine 0 grams

-total grams of carbohydrates = 50 grams

 Lydia's dinner totals 50 grams of carbohydrate.
-Her ins She will take a meal bolus of 5 units for her dinner.
-She -

-carbohydrate) by 10 (insulin to carbohydrate ratio).
+Her insulin to carbohydrate ratio is 1 unit to 10 grams.
+She will take a meal bolus of 5 units for her dinner.
+She determined this by dividing 50 (total grams of carbohydrate) by 10 (insulin to carbohydrate ratio).

-Normal meal bolus practice using carbohydrates Choose a meal you might eat and fill in the blanks.
-Food: grams of carbohydrate: grams of carbohydrate: grams of carbohydrate: total grams of carbohydrate: Your insulin to carbohydrate ratio: 1 unit of insulin for grams carbohydrate.
-Divide your total carbohydrates by your insulin to carbohydrate ratio and take units of insulin for your meal.
+Normal meal bolus practice using carbohydrates

+Choose a meal you might eat and fill in the blanks.

+Food: grams of carbohydrate:

+\\\\\\ grams of carbohydrate:

+\\\\\\ grams of carbohydrate:

+\\\\\\\ total grams of carbohydrate:

+Your insulin to carbohydrate ratio: 1 unit of insulin for \\\\\ grams carbohydrate.

+Divide your total carbohydrates by your insulin to carbohydrate ratio and take \\\\\ units of insulin for your meal.